OXSR/CRISKYLE/README.md

 What is CRISKYLE?

- -CRISKYLE is an advanced web scanning tool made in 2021 by me (osir), made based on JS, it takes this name from the famous American sniper Chris Kyle, referring to a precise and powerful tool for Android.
+ -CRISKYLE is an advanced web scanning tool made in 2021 by me (oseguir), made based on JS, it takes this name from the famous American sniper Chris Kyle, referring to a precise and powerful tool for Android.

  CRISKYLE can analyze web vulnerabilities, including: